marshallm94/getting_and_cleaning_data_project/CodeBook.md

  [1] "subjectID" - The ID of the test subject
  [2] "activityID" - The activity the subject was performing

- The description of the following variable can be found at the bottom of this    document
+ The description of the following variables can be found at the bottom of this    document

  [3] "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"